Canadian Youth Cons

 Youth events and programs of the Unitarian Universalist Association (UUA) in the United States:

 - Summer Seminary is a week-long program for Unitarian Universalist youth exploring the possibility of becoming a religious professional.
 Youth will be able to explore their call to ministry in all its forms, and connect with other youth considering ministry, religious education, and other religious professional career paths.
-Summer Seminary is open to youth who were in grades 10–12 in the 2018–19 school year.
+Summer Seminary is open to youth who were in grades 10–12 in the past.
 Space is limited, so apply early.

 - Meaning Makers is a year-long spiritual development program for UU emerging adults (ages 18–24).
 Through in-person retreats, virtual small group ministry, and mentorship, emerging adults will explore the central questions “Who am I and how can I live my UU faith in the world?”

 - GA Youth is held as part of General Assembly, the annual gathering of the UUA, which is attended by thousands of UUs every year.
 Youth and young adults are vital members of the GA community, participating in their own programming and joining fully in the business of the association.
 GA Youth brings together all youth attendees of GA for workshops, worship, social events, and more.

 - Thrive Youth is a five-day summer leadership program for UU youth of colour.
 At Thrive, participants build relationships, develop leadership skills, and explore their own racial and ethnic identities and UU identity.